-There does not appear to be a significant gender distribution to alkalosis, except in the case of infantile pyloric stenosis, where there is an overwhelming male predominance noted.
+There does not appear to be a significant gender distribution to alkalosis, except in cases of infantile pyloric stenosis, where there is an overwhelming male predominance noted.

 The body has a robust buffering system that acts to minimize pH change in the initial stages of acid-base derangements.
 When these buffering systems are overwhelmed, alkalosis may result.

-When the intake of potassium is suboptimal, this can correlate with metabolic alkalosis due to intracellular sodium as well as proton levels rising and a consequent depression in aldosterone levels.
-When protons shift into the cellular compartment, metabolic alkalosis ensues; this is followed by respiratory center depression of respiratory drive and ultimately, purging of bicarbonate by the kidney.
+When the intake of potassium is suboptimal, this can correlate with metabolic alkalosis due to intracellular sodium and proton levels rising as well as a consequent depression in aldosterone levels.
+When protons shift into the cellular compartment, metabolic alkalosis ensues; this is followed by respiratory center depression of respiratory drive and ultimately, the purging of bicarbonate by the kidney.

 There are no specific histopathological features that are pathognomonic for alkalosis.
 However, the primary cause of alkalosis may be established by histopathological studies, especially when related to kidney or adrenal disorders.

 A blood gas analysis, preferably arterial, is needed to establish alkalosis and whether it appears to be metabolic or respiratory in origin.
 Ancillary blood tests are necessary; these are serum chemistries with electrolytes, blood urea nitrogen, and creatinine.
-While the bicarbonate concentration being high can indicate the possibility of metabolic alkalosis but is not confirmatory as both the carbon dioxide concentration as well as the concentration of H+ ions will affect the presence or absence of alkalosis.
+While the bicarbonate concentration being high can indicate the possibility of metabolic alkalosis, it is not confirmatory, as both the carbon dioxide concentration and the concentration of H+ ions will affect the presence or absence of alkalosis.
 Hence, a blood gas estimate of pH and pCO2 is also needed.
 However, in mixed acid-base disorders, complex calculations are necessary to establish multiple disturbances and whether they are primary and/or coexistent abnormalities or compensatory buffering mechanisms.

 Associated electrolyte abnormalities need to be identified, including hypochloremia, hypokalemia, and hypocalcemia.
 An EKG may be necessary to evaluate for arrhythmias.
 Urine chemistry is required to assess the kidney's response to alkalosis.
 Hypertension requires assessment and other tests for hyperaldosteronism when indicated.
 Volume depletion also requires evaluation as a coexisting condition.

-Respiratory alkalosis, when associated with hypoxia or an increased alveolar-arterial (A-a) gradient, requires a search for a cause of the hypoxia.
+When associated with hypoxia or an increased alveolar-arterial (A-a) gradient, respiratory alkalosis requires a search for a cause of hypoxia.
 However, pulmonary embolism may cause respiratory alkalosis without associated hypoxia and must be ruled out before attributing hyperventilation to pain or anxiety.

 Since alkalosis has a broad spectrum of manifestations, the differential diagnosis for its wide range of signs and symptoms can be confusing.
 Associated electrolyte disturbances can also complicate the diagnosis, like hypochloremia, hypokalemia, and hypocalcemia.

-Alkalosis, whether respiratory or metabolic, is usually compensated by the body's innate buffering mechanisms in the acute and subacute phase.
-When the alkalosis is uncorrected or chronic, the buffering mechanisms may become overwhelmed, and this may lead to a poor prognosis.
+Whether respiratory or metabolic, alkalosis is usually compensated by the body's innate buffering mechanisms in the acute and subacute phase.
+When the alkalosis is uncorrected or chronic, the buffering mechanisms may become overwhelmed, potentially leading to a poor prognosis.
 Prognosis depends on associated problems of volume depletion, electrolyte, and hormonal disturbances and varies based on the primary etiology of the alkalosis.